emmywritescode/Adventure-Works-Cycles-Report/README.md

 - The company sold 266 different products throughout the period.

 ## Recommendations
 Further analysis should be carried out to figure out how the worst performing products can be made to generate sales or discontinued.
-A deeper dive into the customers data could also reveal if they would appreciate being upsold on some of the company's worst performing products.
+A deeper dive into the customers data could also reveal if they would appreciate being upsold on some of the company's worst-performing products.